 While the most popular payment method is still debit, the gap between credit and debit is closing, and cash usage continues to decline.
 The pandemic accelerated this trend and others, including the rise of digital wallets, P2P payments and other new technologies.

 Americans have their choice of payment methods for most purchases, including credit cards, debit cards, cash, checks and newer forms of electronic payments, such as mobile wallets and wearables.
-As new forms of payment become popular, our preferred methods of payment have been changing.
+As new forms of payment become popular and events like the pandemic impact our way of life, our preferred methods of payment have been changing.

 What method of payment is the most popular?